aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-2-openid/README.md

 }
 ```

 1. After setting up an app client, you can configure the address of your sign-up and sign-in webpages.
 You can use an Amazon Cognito hosted domain and choose an available domain prefix.
-For this workshop, we will choose an available domain prefix.
-Let's first try to use *<first initial> + <last initial> + -dotnetcore-cognito*.
+For this workshop, use *first initial>* + *last initial* + *-dotnetcore-cognito*.
 For John Smith: js-dotnetcore-cognito.
 If you receive an error saying **Domain already exists** try a different domain name.
-No output means it worked.
 ```
 aws cognito-idp create-user-pool-domain --user-pool-id <poolId> --domain <first initial> + <last initial> + -dotnetcore-cognito
 ```

 ### Step 2: Setting up Amazon Api Gateway Authorizer

-1. Open the file **Startup.cs** on VisualCode, by clicking on the filename at the left-panel.
+1. Open the file **Startup.cs** on Visual Studio Code, by clicking on the filename at the left-panel.
 2. Replace its entire content with [Startup.cs](Startup.cs).
 If you have cloned this repo, the file is located under lab-2-openid.

 :notebook: **Note** The Startup.cs script initializes the [OpenIdConnectOptions](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.openidconnectoptions) by using the Amazon Cognito information defined at **appsettings.json**.
 It also instructs the [DataProtection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction) to utilize AWS [SSM Provider](https://github.com/aws/aws-ssm-data-protection-provider-for-aspnet) for the encryptions keys management and rotation.
 The [AddRazorPagesOptions](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/razor-pages-authorization) defines what pages require Authentication.
 And, lastly, we configure the [LambdaLoggerOptions](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.Logging.AspNetCore/LambdaLoggerOptions.cs) for better integration/experience with AWS CloudlogWatch.

 3. Replace the **appsetting.json** with the following:

-:warning: Don't forget replace the **Client Id**, **Client Secret**, **domain**, **restApiId** and **awsRegion** with the correct values.
+:warning: Don't forget replace the **Client Id**, **Client Secret**, **domain**, **restApiId** and **awsRegion** with the proper values.

  ```
  {